TuhinNair/durcov/README.md

     * scheduler
     * secrets management
     * TLS (this actually comes with any `*.herokuapp.com` domain)
 * Unfortunately developer-defined permissioned access to the database is a paid feature which means all access is as a superuser.
-The `pgx` package I use as a postgres driver caches queries by default so they work like prepared statements.
+The `pgx` package I use as a postgres driver caches queries by default so they work like prepared statements.(This point actually relates to SQL injection and not heroku directly)

 ## Oh-oh!
 REGEX!
 * I'd usually stay away from regex for most use cases but it made sense here (for pattern matching on incoming messages) because: